Part 1 J.D. Program

 A student who fails to maintain continuous enrollment without receiving advance permission as set out above will be allowed to return to the J.D. program only if granted readmission by the Dean.
 In readmission cases, the applicant has the burden of justifying readmission by establishing specific, unusual and unique circumstances, not common to a large number of students or inherent in the academic process, that resulted in the student’s failure to comply with this policy, including the failure to request and receive advance permission for the student’s absence.

-The Law School offers dual degree programs that enable students to earn both their J.D. and graduate degrees in less time than it would take to earn them individually.
+The Law School offers dual-degree programs that enable students to earn both their J.D. and graduate degrees in less time than it would take to earn them individually.
 Applicants must apply separately to both programs.
-Transfer students interested in our Dual Degree programs should contact Shannon Hinson at firstname.lastname@example.org.
+Transfer students interested in our dual-degree programs should contact Director of Dual Degree Programs Shannon Hinson at email@example.com.

 The J.D./M.B.A. provides preparation for students interested in careers combining law and banking, entrepreneurship, finance, international business, or other business and commercial interests.
 Applicants should have two years of work experience in business and have taken the Graduate Management Admission Test (GMAT) or the Graduate Record Examination (GRE).
 The degree requires 74 Law School credits.